 - Generate the necessary governance systems so that solutions can be implemented where they are most needed.

-The event will bring together the views of different actors in society to address these challenges.
+The event brought together the views of different actors in society to address these challenges.

 Innovation is referred to in SDG 9, along with industry and infrastructure, but it cuts across many of the goals.
 Innovation can contribute to: